Cheviot Hills, Los Angeles

 Cheviot Hills is a neighborhood on the Westside of the city of Los Angeles, California.

-Founded in 1924, the neighborhood has served as the filming location of movies and television shows due to its convenient location between Sony Studios and Fox Studios.
+Founded in 1924, the neighborhood has served as the filming location of movies and television shows due to its convenient location between MGM Studios (now Sony Pictures Studios) and Fox Studios.
 The neighborhood has also long been home to many actors, recording artists, and television and studio executives.